-Advisory: Successful completion of ESL 186 or appropriate score on ESL
+Advisory: Successful completion with C or better of ESL-186 or appropriate score on ESL Placement Test.

 This course provides instruction in paragraph writing and short compositions for high-intermediate level ESL students.

 ESL-192 Introduction to Essay Writing for ESL Students